S4M8/intel-extractor/README.md

   - Initialization: The script initializes Puppeteer with the StealthPlugin and sets up necessary URLs and paths.
   - Browser Launch: Launches a Chromium browser instance with a specified executable path (e.g., Microsoft Edge).
   - Navigation and Login: Navigates to the Star Citizen website, handles modal dialogs, and logs in using th-e provided credentials.
-  - 2FA Handling: Waits for the user to manually input the 2FA code.
+  - 2FA Handling: Waits 20 seconds for the user to manually input the 2FA code.
   - Member Page Navigation: Navigates to the organization's member admin page.
   - Member Information Scraping: Scrolls through the member list, scraping information for each member and storing it in an array.
   - Data Processing: Processes the scraped member information, including visiting individual member pages for additional details.